FuxiVirtualHuman/styletalk/README.md

   </p>

   The proposed **StyleTalk** can generate talking head videos with speaking styles specified by arbitrary style reference videos.

 # News
-* Xxx.xx, 202x The code is available.
+* April 14th, 2023.
+The code is available.

 # Get Started